Food news: pups, pumpkins & bacon milk

 A smashing pumpkin

-If you were impressed by the world’s biggest blueberry, you’re going to be bowled over (hopefully not literally) by this absolute porker of a pumpkin.
-Dale Oliver, a nurseryman from the NSW North Coast, entered his prize pumpkin in the recent Kyogle Giant Pumpkin and Watermelon Festival and found that it had broken the Southern Hemisphere pumpkin record.
-The monumental winter squash – which could actually squash you – weighed in at 867kg, beating Oliver’s previous personal best of 743kg but trailing far behind the world’s biggest ever pumpkin – a 1190kg behemoth grown by Belgian Mathias Willemijns in 2016.
+It’s the biggest food news in the country.
+If you were impressed by the world’s biggest blueberry, you’ll be bowled over (hopefully not literally) by this porker of a pumpkin.
+Dale Oliver, a nurseryman from NSW’s north coast, entered his prize pumpkin in the Kyogle Giant Pumpkin and Watermelon Festival and it broke the Southern Hemisphere pumpkin record.
+The monumental winter squash – which could actually squash you – weighed in at 867kg.
+It beat Oliver’s previous personal best of 743kg but trailed far behind the world’s biggest ever pumpkin.
+Belgian Mathias Willemijns grew an 1190kg behemoth in 2016.

 Create a new OAK and win a motza

 OAK will bring three creations to life and make them available in supermarkets and convenience stores around the country later this year.
-An online vote will then take place between the three, with the ultimate winner taking home a $10,000 cash prize.
+An online vote will then take place between the three.
+The ultimate winner will take home a $10,000 cash prize.

 Exploring the flavours of Asia